 Data that has already become public cannot be made proprietary under any circumstances.
 Data which has been published in whole or part becomes publicly available at the time of publication.

-Please contact the NEON Project if you have any questions or need additional information.
+Please contact NEON if you have any questions or need additional information.